 A look at the CV of a quality, Filipino Accountant

-By now, you probably know that many thousands of Australian companies are offshoring and enjoying increased productivity, better business focus and massive cost savings.
+By now, you probably know that thousands of companies are offshoring and enjoying increased productivity, better business focus and massive cost savings.

 But you’re right to wonder – who are they sending the work to?
 Besides the benefits and advantages of offshoring, it is equally important to discuss the qualifications, experience, and skillsets of the employees you’ll be entrusting with your business, and that of your clients.